Technical documentation defined

 This kicks off your documentation workflow on the right foot, and is also a key Agile best practice.

-If you accomplish step 1, this step is a breeze.
-You're putting a lot of effort into your technical documentation, so make sure it's effective and easy to use.
-Make your writing as concise as possible and make sure you aren't repeating the same information across different documents.
+If you’ve already accomplished step one, this step will be a breeze.
+You're putting a lot of effort into your technical documentation, so make sure that it turns out effective and easy to use.
+Ensure that your writing is as concise as possible and that you don’t repeat the same information across different documents.

 In order for your technical documentation to be useful and effective, it needs to be easily accessible.
 Make sure it's easy to find, looks great across different devices and browsers and always reflects the most up-to-date information.